“The kingdom of God does not consist in talk but in power” (1 Corinthians 4:20).

 Whatever It Takes, Lord!

-Here’s wonderful news: Our heavenly Father loves to give his Holy Spirit to those who ask (Luke 11:13)!
-“For everyone who asks receives, and the one who seeks finds, and to the one who knocks it will be opened” (Luke 11:10).
+Here’s wonderful news: Our heavenly Father loves to give his Holy Spirit to those who ask (Luke 11:13).

 Do you feel dry?
 Are you weary?
 Are you tired of talking so much about glorious theology, but not experiencing the reality of it?
 Does your worship feel distracted and hollow?
 Are you lacking in gratitude to God?
 Do you long for more fruit, both the internal fruit of the Holy Spirit (Galatians 5:22–23) and the external fruit of empowered ministry?